0110 Secrets of the Capitalist Class

 02They Work on Projects that Pay Dividends for 25+ Years, Not a Single Paycheck

 The single biggest distinction between the capitalist class and the lower classes is that the members of the capitalist class focus their efforts on projects that will continue to generate dividends for years, if not decades.
-The lower classes do the same work, but exchange it for a paycheck that is gone once they've spent the money.
+The lower classes do the same work but exchange it for a paycheck that is gone once they've spent the money.

 An Example of a Paycheck vs. Dividends

 Take the Drury Inn.
-The highly acclaimed upscale limited service hotel in the Midwest was began by a family that owned a construction business.
+The highly acclaimed upscale limited service hotel in the Midwest was begun by a family that owned a construction business.
 They realized that instead of building hotels for other people, they could construct their own property, earning money for decades on the guest revenues.
 To borrow a phrase from a very wise business consultant: In effect, the construction company got paid once for every nail that was pounded into the building.
 Now, the nails are more like an annuity stream.
 The same cost.
 The same effort.
 Far different consequences for the owners, who receive huge monthly cash flows from the properties, some of which are valued at $15 million or more.

 03They Diversify Income Sources as Well as Assets